India national cricket team selectors

-Indian National Cricket Selectors is a committee of cricket administrators.
-It is usually composed of former cricket players and is appointed by the Board of Control for Cricket in India.
-Its responsibility is to select members of cricket teams to represent India at various levels.
+Indian National Cricket Selectors are a committee of cricket administrators, usually composed of former cricket players and is appointed by the Board of Control for Cricket in India.
+Their responsibility is to select members of cricket teams to represent India at various levels.
 The term for selectors was increased from one year to two years in 2006, with a provision for an additional year based on performance.
-The selectors are appointed by the BCCI's three-member Cricket Advisory Committee (CAC).
-Presently, CAC comprises Sulakshana Naik, Ashok Malhotra and Jatin Paranjpe.
+The selectors are appointed by the BCCI's three-member Cricket Advisory Committee (CAC), which currently includes Sulakshana Naik, Ashok Malhotra and Jatin Paranjpe.